 Nonstick cookware makes a powerful case for not believing everything you read on the Internet.
 There is SO much misinformation out there about nonstick pans.
 Some sites actually recommend Teflon-coated pans as pans without Teflon, and give you "alternatives to PTFE" that contain PTFE!

 We know anyone looking for a Teflon-free pan is concerned about their health and safety, so it's a huge miss to get this wrong.
 We HATE that people are getting bad information.

-We are going to set the record straight.
-We have years of experience in the cookware industry and our research is science-based.
-We know the facts about Teflon (PTFE), and you can trust us to tell you the truth.
+Here, we're setting the record straight.
+The TRK team has years of experience in the cookware industry, and our research is science-based and thorough.
+We know the facts about Teflon (PTFE), and you can trust us to tell you the truth about it.

-And the truth is that there are no nonstick pans that compete with Teflon head to head.
-Teflon is the most slippery substance known to man, and it is in a class of its own.
-But we can help you find something that's close--and also much safer, longer lasting, and better for the environment.
+What is the truth?
+Well, there are no nonstick pans that compete with PTFE.
+But it's not durable, and the PTFE industry is one of the worst polluters on the planet.
+So the good news is you can find something that's close--and also much safer, longer lasting, and better for the environment.

 Best Nonstick Pans Without Teflon (PTFE) at a Glance

 These are the best nonstick pans without Teflon (PTFE).
 Note that none of them are truly nonstick, including the ceramic nonstick, which requires oil for best results.
 But if you want to avoid Teflon, these are your only options (sorry, but facts are facts).